-Far East: Where Will Tajikistan, Trouble By Legacies Of Its Civil War, Head In The Future?
+Far East: Where Will Tajikistan, Troubled By Legacies Of Its Civil War, Head In The Future?

 A generation of Tajiks has come of age hearing only secondhand accounts of the civil war.
 In contrast, those who lived through it remember the conflict vividly, their memories still sharp.
 For many, the fear of returning to such chaos is so strong that they would endure almost anything from their government if it meant preventing Tajikistan from ever falling into civil war again.